Have you ever thought of staying on your cruise ship when in port? Many cruisers wonder if they should do this, or even if it’s allowed.

 Keep in mind that the spa offers many services including massages, acupuncture and even teeth whitening.
 You may even want to visit the hair salon and treat yourself to a good blowout for the evening.

-5. Check out the onboard activities and new food venue
+5. Check out the Onboard Activities and Restaurants

 While onboard activities do slow down on port days, versus sea days, there are still many things to do on board.
 You can join trivia, dance classes and interesting seminars.